 But before I dive into why and how I began my journey to living a more simple life, it’s important to understand a few things about me: I’m a life-long thrifter and practically everything I own came from a thrift store.
 I have messy tendencies.
 I have a restless mind that just doesn’t quit; I constantly need to be creating something.
 All of these things contribute to my urge to own a lot of things.

 Over the years and after moving many times, I embraced the fact that just because something is cheap, doesn’t mean you need to buy it.
+It was after the third move when I was making the moving service Winston Salem haul boxes of pointless stuff down the stairs I realized that there was a better way to do it.
 I’ve also fully embraced the one-in one-out rule where if I bring something new to the house, something else has to go.
 These things are fantastic rules that I highly recommend to anyone, but it’s still not enough.
 I still own way more than the average person should.

 So the question becomes: how could I pursue my love of thrifting and creativity while living a more simple life?